–Creation of Exchange Theatre.

 -We also move in our brand new rehearsal space- office, The TRAP in London Bridge where our classes are now given.

 -The French Institute signs us up for another year.
-We alternated some re-runs of the previous year with new creations like THE PEAU D’ANE REHEARSAL, a show in which the children have roles to play, LE CHAT IN haunted by Shakespeare and Africa.
+We alternated some re-runs of the previous year with new creations like THE PEAU D’ANE REHEARSAL, a show in which the children have roles to play, LE CHAT IN BOOTS, a creation with a contemporary break-dancer.

 -Creation of CLOCKS, a spin-off of the show at the Institut Francais, where we do all the major Jules Verne stories in 80 minutes with pupettry, videos and silliness.